OctopusDeploy/docs/src/pages/docs/octopus-cloud/migrations.md

 This guide will walk you through a general set of steps to take to migrate your self-hosted instance to Octopus Cloud.
 This guide was written to minimize risk and keep any potential downtime as low as possible.

-It is impossible to cover every last use case in a single guide, and as such, if you have any questions, please [email our support team](mailto:support@octopus.com).
+It is impossible to cover every last use case in a single guide, and as such, if you have any questions, please contact our [support team](https://octopus.com/support).
 We're always happy to help, and we can provide more specific information when you are ready to migrate.

 :::div{.hint}
 This guide will follow the recommended approach to migrating to Octopus Cloud using the **Export/Import Projects** feature released in **Octopus 2021.1**.
 Learn more: [Exporting and Importing Projects](/docs/projects/export-import).